 Some companies struggle because they pluck their brightest developers and promote them as managers.
 The problem is, they may not be as good at managing other people or processes.
 Even worse, they would rather hide in the dark and write code than do any of the management work.

 Managers need to be managers first.
 It is their job to motivate everyone to be productive.
 If the top developer is assigned to lead the team, then there should be another manager in place.
 This manager will oversee the day-to-day activities of projects.

 Managers who write code can only probably do so 25% of the time.
 A mix of 50/50 rarely ever works.
 They can’t context-switch and give both the right amount of attention.

 How much time a software development manager spends writing code can be tricky.
 That often ends with less time spent actually managing the team.

 How to Hire a Software Development Manager

-Given the benefits of having a software development manager, most businesses see the value of having one in the team.
+Given the benefits of having a software development manager, most businesses see the value of having one on the team.
 These resources are superheroes that save the day.

-However, with today’s tech market, it’s almost impossible to find a development manager.
+However, with today’s tech market, it’s extremely hard to find a development manager.